Stories

 As a Muslim woman, I found profound resonance between the HELM and my own tradition's emphasis on mercy and justice.
 The parallel between the Heaven Ethos and Islamic concepts like ihsan (excellence in faith) and rahmah (compassion) showed me this isn't just a Christian struggle—it's universal.
 When my mosque community debates how to engage with Islamophobia, I bring these frameworks.
 Do we respond with the Power Ethos—retreating into defensiveness and suspicion?
 Or do we embody the Heaven Ethos—maintaining dignity while extending compassion even to those who misunderstand us?
 It's transformed our approach to interfaith dialogue and community building.

-Jennifer — Phoenix, AZ
+Jennifer — Phoenix, AZ (voted yes)

 December 15, 2025